hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide.rst

 This guide explains how to install, configure, and run Hyperledger Sawtooth on a Ubuntu system for proof-of-concept or production use in a Sawtooth network.

-It includes steps to configure a consensus mechanism, using PoET simulator consensus as an example, and to start the Sawtooth components as services.
+It includes steps to configure a consensus algorithm, using PoET simulator consensus as an example, and to start the Sawtooth components as services.

 It also includes optional procedures to change the user, client, and validator